Abdul Razzaq an-Naif: Exile

 After the Ba'ath deposition, Al-Naif was then exiled to Switzerland, where he served as Representative to the United Nations in Geneva.
 It was reported that while he served as Ambassador of Iraq to Switzerland, he secretly headed the opposition movement to the Ba’ath government in Iraq, then led by Saddam Hussein.

-Al-Naif secretly returned to Northern Iraq in 1969 and was welcomed back and protected by the Kurdish leader Mulla Mustafa Al Barazani and also by the Iraqi troops that were sent to fight the Kurds, because he was a well-respected officer of the Iraqi military.
+In 1969, Al-Naif secretly returned to Northern Iraq and was welcomed back and protected by the Barzani, and also by the Iraqi troops that were sent to fight the Kurdish militants.
+He was considered a well-respected officer of the Iraqi military.

 He remained in Northern Iraq until 1972, when he left Iraq and moved to Britain with his family.
 As he arrived in Britain, the Iraqi Government of Saddam Hussein sentenced Al-Naif to death in absentia.
 It is unknown why he decided to leave Northern Iraq, but he maintained close relationships with the Kurdish leaders and Iraqi opposition to the Ba’ath Party.
 There are reports that he became concerned that his anti Ba’ath coalition movement was infiltrated by Saddam Hussein's secret Mukhabarat apparatus and he was informed of attempts to assassinate him in Northern Iraq by them.

 Al-Naif enjoyed a good relationship with the Shah of Iran Mohammed Reza Pahlavi, Jordan's King Hussein and Saudi Arabia's King Faisal bin Abdul Aziz, who supported his opposition to Saddam Hussein's Ba’ath Party Government in Iraq.

 1972 assassination attempt

-In 1972, the Ba’ath Government in Iraq sent assassins disguised as Iraqi diplomats to kill Al-Naif in London, but that attempt was foiled by Al-Naif's wife Lamia, who stood in the line of fire and shielded him.
+In 1972, the Ba'athist government in Iraq sent assassins disguised as Iraqi diplomats to assassinate Al-Naif in London, but that attempt was foiled by Al-Naif's wife Lamia, who stood in the line of fire and shielded him.
 She recovered from her injuries after surgery at London's Middlesex Hospital.

-1978 Assassination
+Death

 Al-Naif then moved to Jordan, where he enjoyed a close friendship with Jordan's King Hussein.

-Al-Naif was assassinated, while visiting Britain on 9 July 1978, on the orders of Saddam Hussein because of his opposition to the Iraqi Ba’ath Government.
-He was critically injured as he left the Intercontinental Hotel in London's Park Lane and died the following day.
+Al-Naif was assassinated, while visiting Britain on 9 July 1978, under the orders of Saddam Hussein.
+He was critically injured from multiple gunshot wounds as he left the Intercontinental Hotel in London's Park Lane and died the following day.